I tried delivering a static site using AWS S3

-My name is Teraoka and I am an infrastructure engineer.
+My name is Teraoka and I am an infrastructure engineer

-be used not only for storage but
+be used not only for general storage

-to deliver a static site without using EC2.
+we'll try serving a static site using S3's web hosting feature without using EC2.

 ■ Try it out

-To store files in S3, you need a container called a bucket.
+When you place files in S3, you need a container called a bucket.

 From the AWS Management Console, select S3 and click Create Bucket in the upper left corner of the screen